Conceptual overviewEdit on GitHub

 - Storefront—Frontend-presentation layer for customers, provided by Yves Application Layer based on Symfony Components.

 - Back Office—an application that contains all business logic and the backend GUI, provided by Zed Application Layer, and also uses the Symfony Components.

-- Storefront API—an application providing resources for customers’ interaction, provided by Glue Application Layer, based on JSON API convention.
+- Storefront API—an application providing resources for customers’ interaction, provided by the Glue Application Layer, and can work based on either REST or JSON API convention.

 The following diagram shows the conceptual parts of the application and their connections: